gugujilulu/gugujilulu/README.md

 <h3>Sporestar II</h3>

 <p>
-A science-fiction novel in Chinese, with an English excerpt shared here.
+Another ongoing science-fiction novel in Chinese, with an English excerpt shared here.
 On a conquered ocean world, an investigator enters a dying nuclear submarine with its last surviving guide, following an anomalous sound that reaches across interstellar space.
 </p>

 <p>